 According to Himanshu et al. (2013), India's rural India's workforce is primarily engaged in agriculture (60%), but the share of this sector has declined steadily since the 1980s, when it was close to 80%.
 The rate of growth of rural non-farm has been many times higher than that of agricultural growth and while it declined to slightly over 2% per year in the period 2004-2009 (from a high of almost 5% in the late 1990s and early 2000s), in the same period agricultural employment had a growth rate of almost minus 2% per year.
-As a result, the non-farm sector has been for quite some time the source of the majority of new jobs in Indian rural areas.
+As a result, the non-farm sector has been for quite some time the source of the majority of newjobs in Indian rural areas.
 Trade, transport and communication and construction account each for 30% of the non-farm jobs, followed by manufacturing and services.
 Basant (1994) finds in a survey of rural employment in the Indian State of Gujarat, that 25% of rural male non-agricultural workers commuted to urban areas for work.

-make inter-country comparisons tenuous.
+&lt;sup>29Hence, the "rural" in the term rural non-farm employment or income, refers to the worker's main residence, not to the location of the activity, which hardly ever is recorded in national household surveys or population census.
+The reader should be aware that these national figures include many different types of nonfarm activities, formal and informal, higher- and lower-productivity, and so on.
+There are differences in national household surveys that make inter-country comparisons tenuous.
 Therefore, these data are only indicative of general trends, despite the fact that Haggblade et al. (2007) do apply the same definitions across countries, to the extent made possible by the data.